kiwilan/social-oembed/README.md

 **This project is an attempt to offer a free (with own hosted solution) and open source API to get OpenGraph and oEmbed data.**

-**: to get Instagram or Facebook data, you have to register your application on Meta, and it's really complicated to get access to this API, Social oEmbed offer another solution without any key from Meta.*
+**: to get Instagram or Facebook data, with iframely or with Meta API, you have to register your application on Meta, with many validations.
+Social oEmbed offer another solution without any key from Meta.*

 ## Features